RobTillaart/AS5600/README.md

 # AS5600

-Arduino library for AS5600 magnetic rotation meter.
+Arduino library for AS5600 and AS5600L magnetic rotation meter.

 ## Description